pymc-devs/pymc/sphinxdoc/source/theory.rst

 The choice of the random walk distribution for `\epsilon_t` is frequently a normal or Student's `t` density, but it may be any distribution that generates an irreducible proposal chain.

 An important consideration is the specification of the scale parameter for the random walk error distribution.
 Large values produce random walk steps that are highly exploratory, but tend to produce proposal values in the tails of the target distribution, potentially resulting in very small acceptance rates.
 Conversely, small values tend to be accepted more frequently, since they tend to produce proposals close to the current parameter value, but may result in chains that mix very slowly.
 Some simulation studies suggest optimal acceptance rates in the range of 20-50\%.
-It is often worthwhile to optimize the proposal variance by iteratively adjusting its value, according to observed acceptance rates early in the MCMC simulation \citep{Gamerman:1997tb}.
+It is often worthwhile to optimize the proposal variance by iteratively adjusting its value, according to observed acceptance rates early in the MCMC simulation [Gamerman1997]_.

+..
+[Gamerman1997] D. Gamerman. *Markov Chain Monte Carlo: statistical simulation for Bayesian inference*.
+London, 1997.